threefoldfoundation/www_threefold_io/content/farm/index.md

 ## Be the **Internet**

-Become a ThreeFold Farmer.
-Provide Internet capacity to the people around you, and earn for it.
+By connecting a modern computer at your home or office to the ThreeFold Grid, you can provide Internet capacity to communities and builders, and be rewarded for doing this.
+Support a decentralized future.
+Take part in shaping a new Internet era governed by all of us.

 <br>